MakieOrg/Blog/src/pages/blogposts/May-2023-News.md

 # Social Media

 You can follow Makie's development on many social media networks.
-Twitter is right now the most used one, but since its a dying platform we hope to move things to any of the other platforms:
+Twitter is right now the most used one, but since it's a dying platform we hope to move things to any of the other platforms:

 - [julialang.social/@makie](https://julialang.social/@makie)
 - [makieplots.bsky.social](https://staging.bsky.app/profile/makieplots.bsky.social)